lunar-drift/terraform-aws-s3-website-53/readme.md

+remove hosted_zone_name
+- add in `subdomain` variable, defaulting to 0
+- add in `cf_dist`, defaulting to 1
+- subdomain and point_www_to_apex cannot both resolve true
+  - add this in as a test case with no cloudfront distribution

+tests
+  test_cf_d
+  test_subdomain_www_redirect_incompatability.
+    cf_dist = 0
+  subdomain = "fwd"

 # S3 Static Website w/SSL
 A terraform module to provide a DNS configuration with Route 53, a bucket to store files in, an SSL certificate managed by ACM, and a cloudfront distribution.